What Is a Food Chain?

 The type of food chain that starts with the dead organic wastes.

-Here, the food chain that starts with the dead organic wastes.
-When these wastes are consumed by microorganisms like bacteria or fungi.
+Here, the food chain starts with the dead organic wastes.
+These wastes are consumed by microorganisms like bacteria or fungi.
 Later, these microscopic organisms are consumed by other detritivore organisms like snails, earthworms and so on.

 Read more: Detritus food chains